harrison-broadbent/personal_site/source/software.html.md

 > Jobly helps companies to [manage their hiring and careers website in Notion](https://jobly.so).

-> It's is built on-top of Notion, and is two separate NextJS apps (marketing site and main app), both hosted on Vercel.
+> It's built on-top of Notion, and is two separate NextJS apps (marketing site and main app), both hosted on Vercel.

 > Jobly is currently under development!
 If you're interested, please check it out or email me for more information.